yaffalhakim1/medium-but-lite/Assignment-Nextjs-Event.md

 - Implement a mock authentication flow using JSON Server Auth / google login for pages based on logged-in user.
 - Upload images to an cloudinary and save the image URL to the JSON Server.
 - Ensure Mobile Responsive design.
-- Deploy the web application to any provider of your choice.
+- Deploy the web application

 ### Backend